Mapping the transverse spin sum rule in position space: Generalized Angular Momentum and Energy-Momentum Tensor Operators

-The gluon contribution to the spin form factor is constrained to vanish, as there is no known way to decompose the gluon TAM into spin and OAM contributions in a local and gauge-invariant way.
-As a result of the Poincar\'e symmetry, the total EMT form factors are constrained as~\cite{Ji:1996ek,Teryaev:1999su,Leader:2013jra,Lowdon:2017idv,Cotogno:2019xcl}
+The gluon contribution to the spin form factor is constrained to vanish, as there is no known way to decompose the gluon TAM into spin and OAM contributions in a local and gauge-invariant way~\cite{Leader:2013jra}.
+As a result of the Poincar\'e symmetry, the total EMT form factors are constrained as~\cite{Ji:1996ek,Leader:2013jra,Teryaev:1999su,Lowdon:2017idv,Cotogno:2019xcl}

-In contrast, $D(0)$ is not fixed by any symmetry, but is conjectured to be negative in QCD motivated by stability arguments~\cite{Perevalova:2016dln,Polyakov:2018zvc,Lorce:2025oot}.
+In contrast, $D(0)$ is not fixed by any symmetry, but is conjectured to be negative in QCD motivated by stability arguments~\cite{Burkert:2023wzr,Perevalova:2016dln,Polyakov:2018zvc,Lorce:2025oot}.

-In the present work, we utilize the simple multipole Ansatz for the form factors $A,D,\bar{C},J,S$ as proposed in Ref.~\cite{Hackett:2023nkr} for the spin-0 target and given in Ref.~\cite{Won:2025dgc} for the spin-1/2 target, to conduct a numerical analysis and illustrate our results.
-For $G_{P}$, we take into account the pion-pole dominance and the dipole ansatz from Ref.~\cite{Chen:2024oxx}.
+In the present work, we utilize the simple multipole Ansatz for the form factors $A,D,J,S$ fitted to Lattice QCD calculations given in Ref.~\cite{Hackett:2023nkr} for the pion and in Ref.~\cite{Hackett:2023rif} for the nucleon, to conduct a numerical analysis and illustrate our results.
+For $G_{P}$, we take into account the pion-pole dominance and the dipole Ansatz from Refs.~\cite{Alexandrou:2021wzv,Chen:2024oxx}.